have many questions about topics including registration as a student

 - “No one speaks for the student, or acts for the student but the student”

-– We look to the student to express his/her needs, provide us with
+– We look to the student to express their needs, provide us with

-information that will help us assist him/her, and keep in contact with
+information that will help us assist them, and keep in contact with

 - Federal Law requires this.
 University policies